matteodevenuto/matteodevenuto/README.md

 Trader
 -----------------------------

-I am a Forex Trader and Ambassador at [Falcon FX](https://falconfx.com), I've been learning to code for the past few months using various online courses.
+I am a Forex Trader and Ambassador at [Falcon FX](https://falconfx.com), I've been learning to code with various online courses.

 * 🌍  I'm based in Monaco 🇲🇨
 * 🖥️  See my website [here](https://matteodevenuto.com)